The small village of Pencoys, (Cornish: Pennkoes), is located two miles south of the town of

 Details about the plans of the modern church are available on-line.

 - Non-Conformist.
-There is a United Methodist Chapel in Four Lanes.
+There is a Four Lanes Methodist Church in Four Lanes.

 - The Cornwall Record Office holdings: Baptisms 1881 - 1916, Burials 1884 - 1914,

 - Baptisms.
 Baptisms 1881 to 1911 for this parish are available on-line through the OPC search Facility - (C-PROP).

 - Marriages.
 Marriages 1882 to 1911 for this parish are available on-line through the OPC search Facility - (C-PROP).

 - Burials.
 Burials 1884 to 1912 for this parish are available on-line through the OPC search Facility - (C-PROP).

 The parish of Pencoys was originally part of Wendron which was in the

 Helston Registration District; there were sub-districts at Breage, Crowan,

 Helston, St Keverne and Wendron.
 It is now in the Kerrier